The injection (or depo) is given as an injection into the bottom or thigh every three months.

 - It’s extremely good at preventing pregnancy

-- It protects against cancer of the womb
+- It may protect against cancer of the womb and ovaries

-- It’s an injection, which some women hate
+- It’s an injection, which some people hate

 - Possible changes in mood and sex drive